Grade 8 Drama Notes; Copy

 STAGE LEFT / RIGHT

 the right side of the stage when looking from the auditorium.)
+The

 Any stage curtains including a vertically flying front curtain (house tabs) and